WANT TO SAVE THIS RECIPE?

 - Bittersweet chocolate: A type of dark chocolate with high cocoa content and less sugar.
 It has a rich, intense chocolate flavor with a slight bitterness.
 You can substitute bittersweet chocolate with semisweet chocolate if you prefer a slightly sweeter flavor.

-- Bosc or Anjou pears: Bosc and Anjou pears are varieties of European pears.
-Bosc pears are known for their brown skin and sweet, juicy flesh, while Anjou pears have green or red skin and a slightly sweet flavor.
+- Bosc or Anjou pears: Bosc pears are known for their brown skin and sweet, juicy flesh, while Anjou pears have green or red skin and a slightly sweet flavor.
+Both are ideal for baking because they can hold their shape without turning mushy.
 You can substitute Bosc or Anjou pears with other pear varieties like Bartlett or Comice, depending on availability.

 Recipe